Wild Walking in the Aberystwyth Hinterland

 Posted on | Comments (1)

 A second walk starting in the wonderfully scenic Cwm Cyneiniog, ascending on very small paths to the summit of Bryn Mawr, on to the lovely little Llyn Nantycagal, then a return along a gently descending long, windy forest track.
 This is a very varied walk, with quickly changing views in all directions, and a real sense of remoteness.
-Navigation is easy, and apart from two short tussocky sections ‘off piste,’ the way is on paths and tracks, with a short section of tarmac lane in the middle.
+Navigation is easy, and apart from two short tussocky sections ‘off piste,’ the way is on paths and tracks, boggy here and there, and with a short section of tarmac lane in the middle.
 The entire second half is through forest, in stark contrast to the morning’s open mountainous terrain, but don’t let that put you off (except during the August fly season!), because the track twists and turns, with frequent flashes of varied views and sunlight.
 Not only that, but it is relatively effortless with a good walking surface and almost all downhill!
-The entire walk is within Access Land, which means that you have a legal right to go anywhere, and there shouldn’t be any hazards on the way (but there is a single strand of awkward and hazardous barbed wire running through the stile at Point 7) It is difficult to choose a favourite walk amongst all those on the website, but this one comes very high up the list!
+The entire walk is within Access Land, which means that you have a legal right to go anywhere, and there shouldn’t be any hazards on the way.
+I am happy to say that a length of barbed wire across a stile has now been protected by tubing and is no longer a hazard.
+It is difficult to choose a favourite walk amongst all those on the website, but this one comes very high up the list!

 Length: